Rains, mudslides prompt Southern California evacuations

 “The roads are compromised or they’re covered in debris,” Sherwin said, adding that crews planned to work all night using heavy equipment to clear routes.

-The mudslides came after a week that saw California endure a record-long heatwave, where temperatures in many parts of the state rocket past 100 degrees Fahrenheit (38 degrees Celsius), and pushed the state’s electrical grid to the breaking point as air conditioners sucked up power.
-The Fairview Fire and the Mosquito Fire burning east of Sacramento broke out and raged out of control.
+The mudslides came after a week that saw California endure a record-long heatwave.
+Temperatures in many parts of the state rocketed past 100 degrees Fahrenheit (38 degrees Celsius), and pushed the state’s electrical grid to the breaking point as air conditioners sucked up power.
+The Fairview Fire in Southern California and the Mosquito Fire burning east of Sacramento broke out and raged out of control.

 The tropical storm aided crews battling the Fairview Fire about 75 miles (121 kilometers) southeast of Los Angeles.
 The 44-square-mile (114-square-kilometer) blaze was 56% contained by late Monday.
 Two people died fleeing the fire, which destroyed at least 30 homes and other structures in Riverside County.